Adirondack - Appalachian Regional Emergency Medical Services Council

 Welcome to our Web Site - Recognize the Blue and White Symbol?

-link to the latest (09/26/12) training webinar for the new National Educational
+link to a training webinar for the new National Educational

 Here's a link to the Food and Drug Administration (FDA) site that provides updated information on medication shortages nationwide - http://www.fda.gov/Drugs/DrugSafety/DrugShortages

-The Collaborative Protocols (for AAREMS, Mountain Lakes, REMO, Susquehanna, Hudson Valley and Westchester) are available for viewing and/or downloading, on the "Regional ALS Protocols" page.
-The Paramedic and Critical Care level credentialing exams are all available online on the "Regional ALS Protocols" page.
-A training video is also available on that page.
+The 2015 Collaborative Protocols (for AAREMS, Mountain Lakes, REMO, Susquehanna, Hudson Valley and Westchester) are available for viewing and/or downloading, on the "Regional ALS Protocols" page.
+The Paramedic, Critical Care and AEMT level credentialing exams are also now available online on that same page.

 FOR TRAUMA TRIAGE INFORMATION FROM THE CENTERS

 FOR DISEASE CONTROL (CDC), INCLUDING ORDERING OF FREE MATERIALS, CLICK